CCA Glasgow, 27 May 2018, 7–9pm, Free, N/C 18+, Book Tickets

 How to Thrive is a screening event built around three videos spanning forty years which document group formation on the margins.
 Communities living outside of the law and beyond social acceptance propose tactics for survival and subversion.
 Groups of outliers, marginalised by class, gender, and race, embrace alternative pedagogies and seize their own narrative.

-Transit Arts is an itinerant organisation for the exhibition of artists’ moving image, working through public screening programmes and experimental publishing.
-This screening event is supported by Curatorial Studio, a project devised by Kirsteen Macdonald and delivered by Scottish Contemporary Art Network (SCAN).
-Thanks also to Will Rose at Pavilion, Leeds.
+How to Thrive is curated by Transit Arts, an itinerant organisation for the exhibition of artists’ moving image, working through public screening programmes and experimental publishing.
+This event is part of the Radical Film Network 1968 Festival and is supported by Curatorial Studio, a project devised by Kirsteen Macdonald and delivered by Scottish Contemporary Art Network (SCAN).
+Thanks also to Will Rose at Pavilion, Leeds, and Dr Erika Balsom.

 Deborah Stratman, The BLVD, 1999.
 SD video, 64 min.

 Liz Rosenfeld, liz/james/stillholes, 2005/2017.
 SD video, 8 min.